brannondorsey/quartzite/README.md

 - `limit` specifies the number of returned results.
 If not included as a parameter the default value is `25`.
 Max value is `250`.
 - `page` uses a MySQL `OFFSET` to return the contents of a hypothetical "page" of results in the database.
 Used most effectively when paired with `limit`.

-A full list of all Quartzite api parameters are specified in the [Parameter Reference](#parameter-reference) link to the section below) section of this Documentation.
+A full list of all Quartzite API parameters are specified in the [Parameter Reference](#parameter-reference) link to the section below) section of this Documentation.

 ### Returned JSON

-All data returned by the api is wrapped in a `json` object named `data`.
+All data returned by the API is wrapped in a `JSON` object named `data`.
 If there is an error, or no results are found, an `error` object with a corresponding error message will be returned __instead__ of a `data` object.

 Inside the `data` object is an array of objects that are returned as a result of the url parameters that will be outlined shortly.